 The efficient, higher capacity batteries last several hours longer per shift, and the reduce self-discharge when stowed in vehicles for weeks at a time – another key benefit that was highlighted during early engagement tests by ESFRS project management.

-Tait Unified Vehicle enhances incident ground communications by converting the firefighter vehicle into a network of networks.
+TAIT AXIOM Mobiles enhances incident ground communications by converting the firefighter vehicle into a network of networks.
 It combines multiple communications bearers and integrates these into a compact vehicle mounted mobile radio.
-Tait Unified Vehicle is capable of Digital Mobile Radio (DMR) and analog radio communications, whilst integrating Wi-Fi, 3G/4G/LTE and Bluetooth for extra connectivity.
+TAIT AXIOM Mobiles is capable of Digital Mobile Radio (DMR) and analog radio communications, whilst integrating Wi-Fi, 3G/4G/LTE and Bluetooth for extra connectivity.

 The solution was designed and delivered in consultation with ESFRS to ensure it met and exceeded all their communication and safety requirements.
 Throughout the past 12 months, a high degree of consultative support and knowledge transfer was supplied by telent and Tait engineers.

 Tait provides this support based on years of manufacturing and user engagement knowledge combined with solution design experience, specifically around Fireground Communications, which helped develop the proven solution for ESFRS.